allaboutevemirolive/chatgpt-reverse/README.md

 ## Overview

-This is a Chrome Extension designed to interact with ChatGPT, leveraging potentially reverse-engineered API calls.
+This is a Chrome & Firefox Extension designed to interact with ChatGPT, leveraging potentially reverse-engineered API calls.
 It adheres strictly to the Manifest V3 (MV3) architecture.

 The project is structured as a **monorepo** using **pnpm workspaces** to enforce modularity and separation of concerns between the different parts of the extension.